 Welcome to the Official Website of The Kalinago People

-Dominica is home to approximately 3,500 - 4,000 Carib Indians, descendants of the largest Clipping path service aboriginal inhabitants of the Caribbean islands.
+Dominica is home to visit approximately 3,500 - 4,000 Carib Indians, descendants of the largest Clipping path service aboriginal inhabitants of the Caribbean islands.

 We the few descendants of this once huge nation, prefer to be known by our original name, Kalinago.
-Our homes and forex systems farms are scattered throughout the reserve over eight hamlets, namely Bataca, Crayfish River, Salybia, St Cyr, Gaulette River, Mahaut River, Sinekou and Abayas Touna Aute/village.The tribe is governed by the Carib Chief and Council, who are elected by the Kalinago people themselves.
-A Parliamentary Represetative elected by the Kalinago best term life insurance companies people represents the Kalinagos in the Dominica House Of Assembly.The Kalinagos continue to farm, fish and perform traditional skills, including canoe making, basket weaving, cassava bread making etc.
+Our homes and farms are scattered throughout the reserve over eight hamlets, namely Bataca, Crayfish River, Salybia, St Cyr, Gaulette River, Mahaut River, Sinekou and Touna Aute/village.The tribe is governed by the Carib Chief and Council, who are elected by the Kalinago people themselves.
+A Parliamentary Represetative elected by the Kalinago Luxury Car Hire people represents the Kalinagos in the Dominica House Of Assembly.The Kalinagos continue to farm, fish and perform traditional skills, including canoe making, basket weaving, cassava bread making etc.

 THE CARIB TERRITORY(Reserve)

-Situated on the east coast of Dominica, the largest indigenous Eastern trust deed Caribbean people reside on 3700 acres of land.
+Situated on the east coast of Dominica, the largest indigenous Eastern the met condos Caribbean people reside on 3700 acres of land.
 Thanks to Mr. Heskeith Bell, in 1903 this portion of Dominica, legally became the property of the Kalinago people.

 It has been one hundred years and a few more...our various communities( Bataca, Crayfish River, Salybia, St. Cyr, Gaulette River, Mahaut River, Sinekou and Touna Aute/village) within.

 You can learn about us right here.
-Our goals, aspirations and difficulties faced.
+Our goals, best whatsapp status, aspirations and difficulties faced.
 We also invite you to come visit us in Dominica, when ever you are in the Caribbean.